✦Syllabus

 ✦Schedule

 15 weeks · M/W. Current week highlighted.
-Readings due before class.
+Resonances readings follow our lecture topics, not book order.
 Week pages unlock one week in advance.

 | Week | Dates | Topic | Readings & Notes | Week Page |